btrfs-convert

 reiserfs -- since version 4.13, optionally built, requires libreiserfscore 3.6.27

-ntfs -- external tool https://github.com/maharmstone/ntfs2btrfs
+NTFS -- external tool https://github.com/maharmstone/ntfs2btrfs

 The list of supported source filesystem by a given binary is listed at the end of help (option --help).